usna78/Mail-Alias/README.md

 - Duplicated email recipients are removed
 - Basic email address format validity is determined through Email::Valid->address
 - Converts all email addresses to lower case lettering
-- Utilizes the system wide MTA aliases file when the 'mta_' is attached to an addressee
+- Utilizes the system wide MTA aliases file when the 'mta_' prefix is attached to the system wide alias

 # Input